rebeccacombs/cbr-to-kepub/webapp/CLOUDFLARE-FIX.md

 2. Click on **Pages** in the left sidebar
 3. Click on your project name

-### Step 2: Set Correct Deploy Command
+### Step 2: Remove Deploy Command

 1. Click on **Settings** tab (at the top)
 2. Scroll down to **Builds & deployments** section
 3. Look for **"Deploy command"** field
-4. Set it to: `npm run deploy`
+4. **DELETE everything in that field** - leave it completely empty
 5. Click **Save** at the bottom

-**Note:** The deploy command uses `wrangler pages deploy` which is the correct command for Cloudflare Pages static sites.
+**Important:** Cloudflare Pages automatically deploys the output directory after the build completes.
+You do NOT need a deploy command - in fact, it causes authentication errors.

 ### Step 3: Verify Build Settings